yard

 Deadhead with clean scissors or pruners instead of tearing by hand.
 Cut just above the first healthy leaf pair so you do not leave long stubs that catch the eye in an all-white planting.

-Rain can splash soil onto low white petals, especially on edging plants like white phlox carpets or dwarf daylily clumps.
+Rain can splash soil onto low white petals, especially on edging plants like white phlox carpets.
+Dwarf daylily clumps get dirty the same way.
 After storms, gently rinse leaves and flowers with a soft spray to remove mud without shredding petals.

 • fiber_manual_recordDeadheading tools: Small bypass snips or sharp scissors